 *Any reference to products and equipment are the choices of the guest, not specifically endorsed by Solo Practice University

-Ryan McKeen knows his way inside, outside, up, and down Connecticut’s courthouses.
-He gives his Connecticut license a work out.
+Ryan McKeen knows his way inside, outside, up and down Connecticut’s courthouses.
+For the past 9 years he has given his Connecticut license a work out.
 He is smart and tough, both in the courtroom and when running races.

 Ryan is the founder of A Connecticut Law Blog, which was named one of the top 100 legal blogs in the United States by the ABA Journal.
 He is a frequent speaker on legal blogging, and has been quoted in The Wall Street Journal, The New York Times, and the Hartford Courant.
 Ryan has published articles in both the ABA Journal and the Hartford Business Journal.